 4- Set up reasonable expectations

-As a beginner gardener, setting up reasonable expectations is the first step to a successful garden.
+As a beginner gardener, setting reasonable expectations is the first step to a successful garden.
 Start small to get the feel of what gardening takes.
 Then once you get more experience and enjoyment, you can upgrade and expand to reach your goal.
-I started growing in two 4 by 4 beds, which provide 32 sqft of growing space.
-Six years into it now, I am at 200 sqft of growing space, providing my family of six plenty of food.
+I started growing in two four-by-four beds, which provide 32 sqft of growing space.
+Six years into it now, I am at 200 sqft of growing space, feeding my family of six plenty of food.

 5- Grow and eat what’s in season

-Walking into the grocery store, you may notice that the same types of products are available year-round.
-This makes it difficult to know what is in season and what is not.
-When you decide to grow your own food, the first thing you learn is that each crop has its own growing time or season.
-Once you get acclimated with the idea, you will only consume what is in season, which brings your grocery bill down.
+Walking into the grocery store, you may notice that the same products are available year-round, making it difficult to know what is in season and is not.
+When you decide to grow your food, you first learn that each crop has its own growing time or season.
+Once you get acclimated to the idea, you will only consume what is in season, which brings your grocery bill down.

 The initial cost

 The priciest part of having a garden is the initial setup.
 Raised beds and soil are the most expensive materials.
-If you are resourceful and handy, you may cut on the cost by making the beds and getting soil in bulk.
-The good news, though, is that this is the only time you will be spending considerable money on the garden.
-From then on, you will be only spending on seeds and plants, which is not bad, unless you are an impulsive shopper.
+If you are resourceful and handy, you may cut costs by making the beds and getting soil in bulk.
+The good news is that this is the only time you will be spending considerable money on the garden.
+From then on, you will be only spending on seeds and plants, which is not bad unless you are an impulsive shopper.

 Will I get my money back from the garden?

 There is no exact answer to this question.
-It depends on many factors, such as how much you invested in the setup, where you live, and what you’re growing.
-However, if you use your garden wisely, grow efficient crops, and apply smart gardening techniques, you will definitely get your money back.
+It depends on many factors, such as setup cost, location, and crop choices.
+However, if you use your garden wisely, grow efficient crops, and apply intelligent gardening techniques, you will get your money back.
 It may take a few years before that happens, but it will.
 Bear in mind that the garden is here to grow alongside you, and as your experience grows, your cost will decrease.